andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/13-new_mexico.md

 awful lot like corporate America.

-In this particular case, my cerebral scribe reports that The Face, the piste that fronts the Red River Ski Area, was as tall and steep as any peak you could visit in the Himalayas.
+In this particular case, my cerebral scribe reports that The Face, the piste fronting the Red River Ski Area, was as tall and steep as any peak you could visit in the Himalayas.
 As I pull into town the downright diminutiveness of The Face is incomprehensible and altogether unsettling.
 How.... how can it be so.... *small*?
 It's fascinating that the same hunk of rock can form such a